 To report or dispute fraudulent activity or report suspicious phone calls or e-mails:

 Contact a banker at 888.671.0400, Monday through Friday, 8 a.m. - 6 p.m.
-EST or 9 a.m. until noon EST on Saturday, or e-mail us anytime.
-E-mails received after normal business hours will be processed on the next business day.
+EST or 9 a.m. until noon EST on Saturday, or chat.
+Log in to your Online Banking service for secure message communication or e-mail us anytime.
+E-mails will be responded to within 24 hours.

 The security and confidentiality of your personal information is important to us.
 That's why Capital City Bank will never call or e-mail you to ask for sensitive information, such as account number, PIN, password or Online ID.